 Close to 50 people called in and the picnic was a big success.

+The club was formally registered as a non profit organization on June 10, 1983 by its first president Yuriy Oliynyk.
 In 1988 Alex Kachmar was elected president and held that office until 1992 when Yuriy Oliynyk was reelected and held that office until March 31, 2009.
 In March 31, 2009 Dr. Lubow Jowa became the president of the UHC of NC.
+The UHC of NC regularly sponsors picnics in the summer time and a traditional Malanka New Years celebration which was initiated by Dr. Alexander Naklowycz, its first vice president.

 Prior to 1991 the club commemorated January 22 as Ukrainian Independence Day by hoisting Ukrainian flag atop the California State Capitol.
 Since 1991, Ukrainian Independence is celebrated on August 24.